ipfs-shipyard/rb-pinning-service-api/README.md

 # Notes

-Does NOT support pinning IPNS names at the moment
+- Does NOT support pinning IPNS names at the moment
+- Pagination is manual for the client, no need for pagination library or headers in server